 Recv-1.0 "Check the validity of received request primitive": See clause 7.3.2.1 for details.

-Recv-2.0 "Communication method?": The Receiver CSE checks whether a received request is blockingRequest, nonBlockingRequestSynch or nonBlockingRequestAsynch by using Response Type parameter (see detail in clause 8.1.2 in TS-0001 [6]).
+Recv-2.0 "Communication method?": The Receiver CSE checks whether a received request is blockingRequest, nonBlockingRequestSynch, nonBlockingRequestAsynch or noResponse by using Response Type parameter (see detail in clause 8.1.2 in TS-0001 [6]).
 If the request is blockingRequest or Response Type parameter is not included, it goes to step Recv-6.0 "Resource handling procedure".
 If the request is nonBlockingRequestSynch, it goes to step Recv-3.0 "Create <request> resource locally" If the request is nonBlockingRequestAsynch, it goes to step Recv-3.0 "Create <request> resource locally".
 If the request is flexBlocking, the Receiver CSE shall make the decision to respond using blocking or non-blocking based on its own local context (memory, processing capability, etc.) unless specified further in the resource-specific procedure.
+If the Response Type parameter is noResponse it goes to step Recv-6.0 "Resource handling procedure" and the Result Content parameter is ignored, if present.

 Recv-3.0 "Create <request> resource locally": Please refer to clause 7.3.2.2 for details.